thepirat000/Audit.NET/src/Audit.NET.Polly/README.md

 ## Extension for Fallback

-To facilitate the [fallback strategy](https://www.pollydocs.org/strategies/fallback.html) to a different Data Provider you can use the `FallbackToDataProvider()` extension method in the FallbackAction.
+To facilitate the [fallback](https://www.pollydocs.org/strategies/fallback.html) to a different Data Provider you can use the `FallbackToDataProvider()` extension method in the FallbackAction.

 For instance, to establish a fallback policy for a [RavenDB data provider](https://github.com/thepirat000/Audit.NET/tree/master/src/Audit.NET.RavenDB#readme), ensuring that in the event of a RavenException, the Audit Events will be written to a file using a [File data provider](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.NET/Providers/FileDataProvider.cs) as a fallback: